redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 Use the `touch <file-name.extension>` command to create new files in Terminal.
 You can create a new file using any extension.

-Terminal won't print a confirmation after a successful `touch`.
+Terminal doesn't print a confirmation after a successful `touch`.
 You can verify the file was created by running `ls`.

 ![Mac touch](mac-touch.png)

 ### Open a File

-Let's try opening the file we just created.
+Let's try opening the file you just created.
 Use the `open <file-name.txt>` command.
 You'll know you've succeeded because Mac will open your empty file in your default `.txt` file reader (likely TextEdit).

 ![Mac open](mac-open.png)